Bogor railway station: History

 In the early 1870s, the Nederlandsch-Indische Spoorweg Maatschappij built a station at Buitenzorg (Bogor's previous name) as the last section of the Batavia–Buitenzorg railway linking Kleine Boom with Buitenzorg.
 The station opened for the first time to the public on 31 January 1873 and it was built in the style of Neoclassical architecture.
 No less than the first 40 years, this station was managed by NIS.

 In 1881, Staatsspoorwegen (SS) built the second Buitenzorg Station as part of the construction of the Bogor–Bandung–Banjar–Kutoarjo–Yogyakarta railway line.
 The construction of this railroad line requires the role of the government considering the construction costs are more expensive than the construction of flat tracks.
-By appointing David Maarschalk as head of service, the first phase of the SS railway line was built, namely the construction of the southern Java line and the construction of the Surabaya-Pasuruan-Malang line.
+By appointing David Maarschalk as head of the service, the first phase of the SS railway line was built, namely the construction of the southern Java line and the construction of the Surabaya-Pasuruan-Malang line.
 As of 5 October 1881, the first segment of the railroad line, Bogor–Cicurug, had been completed.
 As of 17 May 1884, the route had extended to Bandung.

 In 1913, the Batavia–Buitenzorg railway line was purchased by the SS.
 In the past, a large field called Wilhelmina Park was once part of the Bogor station.

 The station renovation was once carried out by the Ministry of Transportation in 2009.
 The station building which reads "1881", which faces Nyi Raja Permas street, was never used as the station entrance for the public with the station door being moved to face Mayor Oking street.

 On 20 October 2016, KRL Commuterline unveiled a new 570 square meter hall built in front of the station.
 This expansion was built mainly to maximize the passenger flow and to separate both incoming and outgoing passengers.

 After years of not being serviced, the old station building facing east was reopened on 17 December 2021.
 This east door faces Bogor City Square (Alun-alun Kota Bogor).
 The departure gate on the east side of the station is directly integrated with the square.
 To support the operations of the east gate, KAI Commuter has built a ticket box at the entrance, ten e-gates, and two vending machines in the hall of the station building.